How Much Does onX Hunt Cost in 2026?

 01onX Hunt pricing at a glance (2026)

-Prices are from onX's own pricing page as of July 2026.
+Prices are from onX's own pricing page as of August 2026, and all four are unchanged from earlier in the year.
 Paying monthly for Elite costs $179.88/yr — onX's own math ("save $80 annually") tells you the annual plan is the only sensible way to buy it.

 There's also a 7-day free trial that unlocks all features, including the Elite-only tools, so you can pressure-test the app on your actual hunting ground before paying.

-In practice, Basic works as a waypoint notebook and unit-boundary reference.
-If you hunt public land in the West and need to know exactly where a boundary sits — or you're knocking on doors for permission in the Midwest — Basic won't get you there.
+If you hunt public land in the West and need to know exactly where a boundary sits — or you're knocking on doors for permission in the Midwest — you're paying.

 03Premium: $34.99/yr for one state